 You can use anything from old shopping bags to bread or salad bags – or you can use newspaper or leftover compostable liners.
 Please don’t include black bin bags or other food packaging.

 What happens to the food waste?

 After it is collected food waste is taken to an anaerobic digestion (AD) facility.
 Here the liners are removed and sent to an energy from waste plant and turned into electricity.
 Through AD, micro-organisms break down the food waste producing biogas which is collected and used to generate electricity, heat and transport fuel.
 It also creates biofertiliser that can be used in farming and land regeneration.

-Find out more about anaerobic digestion on the Recycle for Surrey website.
+Find out more about anaerobic digestion on the Surrey Environment Partnership website.

 Food waste reduction

-You can find out how to reduce your food waste, including tips on planning, portion sizes, keeping food fresh and recipes, by visiting the Recycle for Surrey website.
+You can find out how to reduce your food waste, including tips on planning, portion sizes, keeping food fresh and recipes, by visiting the Surrey Environment Partnership website.

 You can also compost your food waste at home to produce a nutritious compost which you can then use on your garden.
-You can get advice and buy a compost bin from just £13 from the Recycle for Surrey website.
+You can get advice and buy a compost bin from just £13 from the Surrey Environment Partnership website.